Last edited 07/02/2025

 What was your path to becoming a therapist?
 What inspired you to choose this profession?

 My own challenges with issues related to self-worth inspired my path to becoming a therapist.
-So, I understand the ways self-doubt in yourself and in your relationships can be an annoying, confusing, and sometimes immobilizing load to bear.
-This is why I love supporting women to understand themselves so they can confidently move forward, directing themselves as they desire - not based on their past or what others expect of them.
+So, I understand the ways self-doubt and doubt in your relationships can be an annoying, confusing, and sometimes immobilizing load to bear.
+This is why I love supporting clients to understand themselves so they can confidently move forward, directing themselves as they desire - not based on their past or what others expect of them.

 In what ways does your personality influence your approach to therapy?